Rise-Vision/monitoring-service/README.md

 ## Contributing
 All contributions are greatly appreciated and welcome!
 If you would first like to sound out your contribution ideas please post your thoughts to our [community](http://community.risevision.com), otherwise submit a pull request and we will do our best to incorporate it

-### Languages
-*If this Project supports Internationalization include this section:*

-If you would like translate the user interface for this product to another language please complete the following:
-- Download the english translation file from this repository.
-- Download and install POEdit.
-This is software that you can use to write translations into another language.
-- Open the translation file in the [POEdit](http://www.poedit.net/) program and set the language for which you are writing a translation.
-- In the Source text window, you will see the English word or phrase to be translated.
-You can provide a translation for it in the Translation window.
-- When the translation is complete, save it with a .po extension and email the file to support@risevision.com.
-Please be sure to indicate the Widget or app the translation file is for, as well as the language that it has been translated into, and we will integrate it after the translation has been verified.

-*if the Project does not support Internationalization include this section and include this need in our suggested contributions*

-In order to support languages i18n needs to be added to this repository.
-Please refer to our Suggested Contributions.

-### Suggested Contributions
-- *we need this*
-- *and we need that*
-- *we could really use this*
-- *and if we don't already have it (see above), we could use i18n Language Support*

 ## Resources
 If you have any questions or problems please don't hesitate to join our lively and responsive community at http://community.risevision.com.